Skip to main content

 }

-// Out of range
+// outside of the input range

-if (toArrIndexInput < fromArrIndex or toArrIndex < fromArrIndexInput) {
+if (toArrIndexInput < fromArrIndex || toArrIndex < fromArrIndexInput) {

 return;